largerock/amd-18/README.md

 # amd-18
-drivers for radeon r9-390 for ubuntu 18
+### What is this thing?
+This is for installing the drivers for the AMD Radeon r9-390 through the CLI.
+Please work.....